bioDS/beast-phylonco-paper/README.md

 Beast tree stats: trees can be summarized using `TreeAnnotator` that is bundled with Beast software.

-Beast tree viewer: trees can be viewed using Figtree or any compatible beast tree software.
+Beast tree viewer: trees can be viewed using Figtree or any compatible beast tree visualization software.

 ## Visualizing output
 Coverage plots: run `python3 plot_coverage.py` from the `scripts` sub-directory.